DermAI to Evaluate Human Factor of Testing

 Time Frame: 1 week

-Number of false negative AI interpretation compared with human review interpretation
+Number of false negative AI interpretations

 1 week

-Early termination of testing
+Early Termination of Testing

 Time Frame: 1 week